mmchenry/kineKit/docs/setup.md

 There are different programs for installing and managing packages within an environment using commands within a terminal window.
 Anaconda uses the 'Conda' package manager by default, but may also come across 'pip', which has similar functionality.

+You may enter an environment at the command line:

+    conda activate <env name>

+Where \<env name\> corresponds to the title of the DLC environment (e.g., DEEPLABCUT, DEEPLABCUT_M1).

 ## DeepLabCut (DLC)

 ### Machine that does not use Apple Silicon